QuickFastly/NR-wiki/docs/Nova-Regna/World/Map/Sangyon/Sangyon.md

 ## Demographics

-Sangyon experiences nearly the opposite problem as Shinzen regarding [[Spirits|spirit]] acceptance.
+Sangyon experiences nearly the opposite problem as Shinzen regarding [spirit](../../Inhabitants/Spirits) acceptance.
 Systemic discrimination is nonexistent and spirits technically have absolute equality with humans in the country, but societal discrimination still runs rampant as many people are overly wary based on outdated ideas, old stories, and xenophobia.
 A happy spirit is a rare sight in Sangyon.

 Spirit population as of the 2030 census: 7,075,287
 - Cat: 4,835,200